krakend/krakend-documentation/endpoints/content-types.md

 - The `encoding` is how KrakenD expects to find the response data of your backends.
 It is declared in each [`backend` section](/docs/backends/supported-encodings/) (and you can mix types)
 - The `output_encoding` is how you would like to process and return all the responses to the client.
 It is declared in the `endpoint` section.

-## Example
-For instance, you can have one endpoint `/foo` that consumes content from multiple services in parallel in different formats (`encoding`) like  XML or RSS.
+**Example**: You can have an endpoint `/foo` that fetches content from multiple services in parallel in different formats (JSON, XML, RSS, etc.), and you define for each service the corresponding `encoding`.
 But you want to return the aggregated information in JSON (the `output_encoding`).
 You can mix encodings and return them normalized automatically.

 ![Output encoding diagram](/images/documentation/diagrams/content-types.mmd.png)

+The diagram above illustrates a gateway returning JSON content after merging multiple sources in heterogeneous formats.

 ## Configuration of `output_encoding`
 The following `output_encoding` strategies are available to choose from for every endpoint, depending on the decoding and encoding needs you have:

 ### Proxy to one service
-- `no-op`: No operation, meaning that KrakenD skips any encoding or decoding, capturing whatever content, format, and status code your backend returns.
+- `no-op`: No operation in the response, meaning that KrakenD skips any encoding or decoding, capturing whatever content, format, and status code your backend returns.
 This is how most API gateway products work today, but KrakenD is not just a proxy.
 [See no-op documentation](/docs/endpoints/no-op/).

 ### Working with JSON

 - `json`: This is the **default encoding** when no `output_encoding` is declared or when you pass an invalid option.
 The endpoint always returns a JSON object to the client, no matter what the `encoding` of your backend is.
-- `fast-json`: Same as `json` but it's ~140% faster on collections and ~30% faster on objects (average tests).
+- `fast-json`: Same as `json` but it's ~140% faster on collections and ~30% on objects (average tests).
 Only available on the Enterprise Edition.
 You will notice the difference in speed of the fast-json encoding when the payloads increase in size (a small payload has an insignificant comparison to `json` encoding).
 - `json-collection`: Returning an array or collection is not treated equally to an object.
-When the endpoint must return a JSON collection `[...]` instead of an object `{...}`, you must use this output.
+You must use this output when the endpoint must return a JSON collection `[...]` instead of an object `{...}`.
 The backend response expects an object named `collection`, but this is automatically done by KrakenD when you use in the `backend` the [`is_collection` or `safejson`](/docs/backends/supported-encodings/).

 ### Working with non-JSON